-Market position of the bank network in Belgium Market share (estimates by the Issuer), end of 2021 Banking products 19% Investment funds 28% Bank branches, end-2021 439
+Market position of the bank network in Belgium Market share (estimates by the Issuer), end of 2022 Banking products 2 Investment funds 28% Bank branches, end of 2022 420

-\ Average of the share in credits and the share in deposits.
+^{} Average of the share in credits and the share in deposits.

-The KBC Bank Group had, at the end-2021, a network of 439 (staffed) bank branches in Belgium: KBC Bank branches in Flanders, CBC Banque branches in Wallonia and KBC Brussels branches in the Brussels area.
+The KBC Bank Group had, at the end of 2022, a network of 420 (staffed) bank branches in Belgium: KBC Bank branches in Flanders, CBC Banque branches in Wallonia and KBC Brussels branches in the Brussels area.
 The branches focus on providing clients with a broad range of credit (including mortgage loans), deposit, investment fund and other asset management products, insurance products (in cooperation with the Issuer's sister company, KBC Insurance NV) and other specialised financial banking products and services.
-The KBC Bank Group's bricks-and-mortar networks in Belgium are supplemented by electronic channels, such as ATMs, telephones and the internet (including a mobile banking app).
-KBC Bank, CBC Banque and KBC Brussels serve, based on their own estimates, approximately 3.53million banking clients.
-Including insurance business, the number of clients rises to 3.8million.
+The KBC Bank Group's bricks-and-mortar networks in Belgium are supplemented by electronic channels, such as ATMs, telephones and the internet (including a mobile banking app and Kate, the group's digital assistant).
+KBC Bank, CBC Banque and KBC Brussels serve, based on their own estimates, approximately 3.6 million banking clients.
+Including insurance business, the number of clients rises to 3.8 million.